centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 -   What kind of statistic are you looking for?
     -   Capacity?
 Performance?
 Availability?
 Open the subfolder named according to your requirement.
--   For what type of object do you need when designing your report?
+-   What type of object do you need when designing your report?
     -   A host?
 A single host group?
 Several host groups?
 You will find this information in the descriptive name of the ".rptlibrary" file.